Economists measure economic activity using several approaches, namely income, expenditure, and output. All three will produce an equal number.

 The final value method can also be approached using a value-added method.
 It is calculated by subtracting the output value from the input value for products along the production chain, including considering intermediate goods.

 Expenditure approach.
-GDP is equal to the total expenditure by the four sectors of the economy.
-They are household spending, business investment, government spending, and net exports.
+GDP is equal to the total expenditures by the four sectors of the economy: household spending, business investment, government spending, and net exports.
 The last is the difference between exports and imports.

 - GDP = Household spending + Business investment + Government spending + Net exports